 OD 1.09627 .84

 ID .654 16.61

 Depth .417 10.59

 On the left is the custom Stevens mouthpiece made by Rudy Muck when their shop was on 48th Street NYC near Roy’s studio

 Later Jet Tone made the mouthpieces which are the models second to left: a RS1 followed by a RS2 and a flugelhorn model which is also called RS2

-Note: on the audio tapes, all of Roy’s playing is done on a French Besson Brevete trumpet with a RS1 Jet Tone mouthpiece
+As mentioned already, all of Roy’s playing on the audio tapes is done on a French Besson Brevete trumpet with a RS1 Jet Tone mouthpiece